Olamide Shodipo: Lincoln City

 On 14 January 2023, Shodipo joined League One side Lincoln City on loan for the remainder of the 2022–23 season, making his debut the same day against Milton Keynes Dons.
 He scored two goals in twenty games for Lincoln.

 On 6 October 2023, Shodipo signed a short-term contract with Lincoln to run until early January, with director of football Jez George citing "significant injuries to Ben House and Tyler Walker".
 He made his permanent debut coming off the bench against Peterborough United the next day.
-On 5 January 2024, it was confirmed his short team deal had come to an end.
+On 5 January 2024, it was confirmed his short-term deal had come to an end.

 Feirense

 On 30 January 2024, Shodipo joined Liga Portugal 2 club Feirense.
 He scored two goals in 13 games in the second half of the 2023–24 season.
 He played 16 times in the 2024–25 campaign before being released.

+Shodipo returned to England and was part of the 40-man Professional Footballers' Association (PFA) free agent squad that played friendly matches in July 2025.
+He played two games for Liga 3 side Sanjoanense in February 2026.
+He was again in the PFA squad in June 2026.

 International career

 Also eligible to play for Nigeria, Shodipo made his debut for the Republic of Ireland under-19 team in October 2015 and made his debut for the under-21 team in September 2016.